ProjetsPL/treehouse-theme/collections/_posts/us/easy-interior-painting-5-simple-wall-painting-ideas.md

 ### **What to do with the tools after you finish painting?**

-If you have finished paining walls, take care of the tools and other products you have been using.
+If you have finished paining walls, **take care of the tools** and other products you have been using.
 If you're just taking a break and plan to continue painting the next day, put the dirty brushes and the roller in an airtight plastic bag.

-If all painting works are finished, remember to clean every tool thoroughly.
+If all painting works are finished, remember to **clean every tool thoroughly**.
 Close the paint containers, otherwise they will dry and you will not be able to use them again.

 ## Painting walls with a paint sprayer - a curious and quick room painting idea

-Painting walls with a paint sprayer involves using a special unit that spreads the paint onto the surface using high pressure.
+Painting walls with a paint sprayer involves using a special unit that **spreads the paint on the surface using high pressure**.
 It is a very interesting and unusual method for interior painting, although it might be problematic for some people.

 Before using the sprayer, you should prepare it - pour the paint into it.
 Make sure to test it before applying the paint on the wall.
 It's important to keep the right pressure level (around 3 bars) as you work, as well as maintain a proper distance (15-20 cm/6-7 inches).
 Otherwise, the paint might cover the walls unevenly,casing unaesthetic-looking smudges.